Macroeconomics

 Weekly Market Monitor

-January 23, 2026 | 3 minute read
+February 20, 2026 | 3 minute read

 Stay connected with our Weekly Market Monitor, featuring a thematic chart, key market developments, and valuable investment insights across asset classes each week.

-Chart of the Week: A Structural Shift
+Chart of the Week: A Different Debt Dynamic

 Chart of the Week